justin13601/ESGPTTaskQueryingPublic/README.md

 There are diverse applications in healthcare and beyond.
 For instance, researchers can effortlessly define subsets of EHR datasets for training of foundational models.
 Retrospective analyses can also become more accessible to clinicians as it enables the extraction of tailored cohorts for studying specific medical conditions or population demographics.

-This README provides an overview of this feature, including a description of the YAML configuration file's fields (see `sample_config.yaml`), an outline of the algorithm, and instructions for use (coming soon).
+This README provides an overview of this feature, including a description of the YAML configuration file's fields (see `sample_config.yaml`), an outline of the algorithm, and instructions for use.

 ## Task Schema Definition